PaulDuvall/greateightgoals/README.md

    After running the setup script, you'll need to add the IAM Role ARN to your GitHub repository:
    - Go to your GitHub repository
    - Navigate to Settings > Secrets and variables > Variables
-   - Add a new repository variable named `AWS_ROLE_TO_ASSUME` with the value of the IAM Role ARN
+   - Add a new repository variable named `GHA_OIDC_ROLE_ARN` with the value of the IAM Role ARN

 3. **Use OIDC in GitHub Actions Workflows**